-Frank Amini is an attorney in Winstead's Intellectual Property Practice Group with substantial experience in patent prosecution, intellectual property licensing, and related intellectual property transactions.
+Frank Amini is an attorney in Winstead's Intellectual Property Practice Group with substantial experience in patent prosecution, intellectual property licensing, intellectual property transactions, and intellectual property litigation.

-Frank has written and prosecuted numerous patent applications in various technological areas, including materials science, nanotechnology, biotechnology, the life sciences, and the chemical arts.
+As a registered patent attorney, Frank has written and successfully prosecuted numerous patent applications in various technological areas, including materials science, nanotechnology, biotechnology, the life sciences, and the chemical arts.
 Frank's patent prosecution experience has spanned the following areas: